Feedback-Dominated Accretion Flows: Disk Structure

-This degeneracy manifests in two types of solutions: (i) for lower values of $Q_\bullet$ (i.e small values for one or all of the parameters mentioned above), which is usually the realistic range of variables, our disk profile converges to the Shakura-Sunyaev solution, and the presence of ECOs does not affect the disk profile (see the $\dot{M}_{\bullet}/\dot{M}_{\rm g}=10^{-2},10^{-3}$ contour line in \cref{fig: CMI constant S map}); (ii) for higher values of $Q_\bullet$, each specific $\dot{M}_\bullet/\dot{M}_{\rm g}$ ratio appears to have $2-3$ branches of solutions.
-These scale with $Q_\bullet$ so that the lowest branch, similarly to (i), converges to Shakura-Sunyaev, the ``middle'' branch is below (or slightly above) the migration timescale self-consistency limit, and the ``upper'' branch is mostly in the ``no-migration'' limit, which is not self-consistent with our CMI assumption.
+This degeneracy manifests in two types of solutions: (i) for lower values of $Q_\bullet$ (i.e, small values for one or all of the parameters mentioned above), which is usually the realistic range of variables, our disk profile converges to the Shakura--Sunyaev solution, and the presence of ECOs does not affect the disk profile (see the $\dot{M}_{\bullet}/\dot{M}_{\rm g}=10^{-2},10^{-3}$ contour line in \cref{fig: CMI constant S map}); (ii) for higher values of $Q_\bullet$, each specific $\dot{M}_\bullet/\dot{M}_{\rm g}$ ratio appears to have two to three branches of solutions.
+These scale with $Q_\bullet$ so that the lowest branch, similarly to (i), converges to Shakura--Sunyaev, the ``middle'' branch is below (or slightly above) the migration timescale self-consistency limit, and the ``upper'' branch is mostly in the ``no-migration'' limit, which is not self-consistent with our CMI assumption.
 The type (ii) solutions, which result in higher number of ECOs, usually contain a discontinuity in the $\dot{M}_\bullet/\dot{M}_{\rm g}$ space.
-For an example of the second kind see the $\dot{M}_{\bullet}=10^{-1}\dot{M}_{\rm g}$ case in \cref{fig: CMI constant S map}.
+For an example of the second kind, see the $\dot{M}_{\bullet}=10^{-1}\dot{M}_{\rm g}$ case in \cref{fig: CMI constant S map}.